inflowkido/time4timer/specification/timefortimer.md

 For the alpha version, the messages, timestamps and issue id could be written to disk in some way (tsv, json file, sqlite3).

-### Outstanding
+### Future Considerations

-We need some way of storing the credentials for the Linear API.
-Think this through.
+We will need some way of storing the credentials for the Linear API.
+This should be thought through.